joshbegley/nyt-latest/README.md

 **The police are seeking a person of interest, Frank James, in connection with the shooting.**\
-`Investigators announced a $50,000 reward for information leading to the capture of Mr. James, 62, but stopped short of calling him a suspect.`\
+`Investigators announced a $50,000 reward for information leading to the arrest and indictment of the gunman.
+The police stopped short of calling Mr. James, 62, a suspect.`\
 https://nytimes.com/2022/04/12/nyregion/frank-james-brooklyn-shooting.html?searchResultPosition=1

 **Gunman At Large After Subway Shooting Leaves Several Injured**\